Entanglement thresholds for random induced states: Proof that is a threshold for separability

 and we are in the asymptotic regime described in Proposition \ref{prop:MP-vs-GUE}.
 Let $M_s$ (resp. $E_s$) be the median (resp. the expectation) of $\| \rho - \Id/d^2 \|_{\SEP}$, when $\rho$ is a random state on $\C^{d} \otimes \C^{d}$ with distribution $\rho_{d^2,s}$.
 Applying Proposition \ref{prop:MP-vs-GUE}, we have, when $s \to \iy$,

 We now apply Proposition \ref{prop:concentration} to the convex body $K=\SEP$ (its inradius is of order $1/n$, cf. Table \ref{table-radii}).
 This gives, for any $\eta>0$,

 Moreover, we have $|M_s - E_s| \lesssim d/\sqrt{s}$ (cf. the remark following Lemma \ref{lem:lipschitz-estimate}).
 Since $d/\sqrt{s}$ tends to $0$, $M_s$ is also equivalent to $1/\sqrt{1-\e}$.
-We now choose $\eta$ such that $1/\sqrt{1-\e}-\eta>1$, and we obtain that for $s$ large enough
+We now choose $\eta>0$ such that $1/\sqrt{1-\e}-\eta>1$, and we obtain that for $s$ large enough

-Hence there are constants $C,c'(\e)$ such that the inequality $ \pi_{d,s} \leq C \exp(-c'(\e)s)$ holds for every $s$ (small values of $s$ are taken into account by adjusting the constants if necessary).
-A priori we may have $C>2$, but in that case the bound \eqref{sbound} follows with $c(\e) = c'(\e)/\log_2 C$.
+Hence there are constants $C',c'(\e)>0$ such, for every $s$, we have the inequality $ \pi_{d,s} $ $ \leq C' \exp(-c'(\e)s)$ (small values of $s$ are taken into account by adjusting the constants if necessary).
+A priori we may have $C'>2$, but in that case the bound \eqref{sbound} follows with $c(\e) = c'(\e)/\log_2 C'$.
 This shows part (i) of Theorem \ref{threshold:separability}, except for the fine points related to the difference between the tail estimates \eqref{dcube} and \eqref{sbound}, which will be clarified in Section \ref{sharpness}.
-The part (ii) is proved in the same way as \eqref{sbound}, which combined with the arguments in the preceding section concludes the proof of the Theorem. \end{proof}
+The part (ii) is proved in the same way as \eqref{sbound}. \end{proof}